Everest Base Camp Trek: Best 14 days Itinerary, Season, and Cost

 Day 3: Phakding to Namche Bazaar (3,440m)- 6/7 hours

-- We’ll cross several suspension bridges, including the iconic Hillary Suspension Bridge.
+- As you continue your trekking, you’ll cross several suspension bridges, including the iconic Hillary Suspension Bridge.

-- The path leads us to the Sagarmatha National Park checkpost, where we'll complete our permit registration.
+- The path leads you to the Sagarmatha National Park check post, where you'll complete our permit registration.

 - Overnight in Namche Bazaar.